ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 	$data = new Foo_class(); $this->EE->load->view('name', $data, TRUE);

-Note: If you use an object, the class variables will be turned into array elements.
+.. note:: If you use an object, the class variables will be turned into
+	array elements.

 You can also pass a variable using $this->EE->cp->set\_variable().
 This allows you to set vars without needing to pass an array into the